AI Glossary

 Computer Vision

-A field of AI that enables computers to "see" and understand images and videos.
-It involves tasks like image recognition, object detection, and image analysis.
+A field of AI that enables computers to "see" and interpret visual information from the world, such as images and videos.
+It involves tasks like image recognition, object detection, and image segmentation.

 Conditional Automation